codepath/android_guides/Defining-The-ActionBar.md

 </menu>
 ```

-and then define the method `onComposeAction` in the parent activity.
-Note that you must define the method before attempting to run the application or an exception will be thrown for the missing method--the error is detected at runtime, not within the Eclipse Integrated Development Environment.
+and then define the method `onComposeAction` in the parent activity before attempting to run the application or an exception will be thrown for the missing method:

 ```java
 public class MainActivity extends Activity {